People's renewed appreciation of the outdoors has brought a significant boost in outdoor furniture sales.

 While customization is certainly an attractive feature, Neighbor’s product pages are also packed with detailed product information, product reviews, and frequently asked questions.

 Customers always appreciate unbiased feedback when shopping online, especially when they’re about to make big-ticket purchases.
-Hence, Neighbor offers a separate review section that allows shoppers to filter reviews based on ranking, date, votes, and image presence.
+Neighbor offers a separate review section that allows shoppers to filter reviews based on ranking, date, votes, and image presence.

 In a nutshell, Neighbor's product page experience is designed to facilitate the purchasing process for customers.
 Nevertheless, it could benefit from additional features, such as 4K zoom, a 360 viewer, and augmented reality to be even more enjoyable.